-It is perhaps worth emphasizing that because substitution failure of the sort exhibited by (4) has a purely syntactical explanation, whereas substitution failure of the sort exhibited by (7)-(9) does not, substitution failure is not a homogeneous phenomenon.
+It is worth stressing that because substitution failure of the sort exhibited by 4 has a purely syntactical explanation, whereas substitution failure of the sort exhibited by 7-9 does not, substitution failure is not a homogeneous phenomenon.
 Indeed, as I discuss below, there may be three (or even more) different types of substitution failure.